 Do I need non-owner car insurance in Illinois?

-Non-owner car insurance in Illinois is crucial for individuals who frequently rent or borrow vehicles.
-It provides liability coverage if you cause an accident while driving a vehicle not owned by you, protecting you from potential out-of-pocket expenses.
-It can also supplement any existing coverage the car owner may have.
+Non-owner car insurance in Illinois is essential for those who often rent or borrow vehicles.
+It offers liability coverage in the event that you cause an accident while driving a car you rented or borrowed, helping protect you from costly out-of-pocket expenses.
+Additionally, it can act as supplementary coverage alongside the car owner’s existing insurance.

 Furthermore, maintaining continuous insurance coverage, including non-owner insurance when you’re between cars, can help keep your insurance rates low in the future.
 It can protect you if you’re involved in an accident and are found to be at fault.
 However, it doesn’t provide coverage for the vehicle you’re driving.